iPhone FAQ: How do I delete/remove/uninstall iPhone apps (iPhone applications)?

 You can also delete iPhones apps when your iPhone is connected to your computer and iTunes, but I haven’t been home recently to try that.
 (I assume I will also see some kind of synchronization-related message related to deleting this application the next time I connect my iPhone to iTunes, but I don’t expect that to be a big deal.)

-Note: It doesn't look like you can delete the iPhone apps that come pre-installed from Apple.
-That's probably a good thing.
+Note: It doesn’t look like you can delete the iPhone apps that come pre-installed from Apple.

 I’ll leave you with this humorous tweet by Bill Murray about deleting iPhone apps: